WPTT/WPThemeReview/.github/CONTRIBUTING.md

 ## Contributing to the project

-If you want to contribute to this project, fork the repo and open a pull request to the `develop` branch.
-If you have push access to this repo, you can create a feature branch and then open an intra-repo PR from that branch to the `develop`.
+If you want to contribute to this project, fork the repo, create a new branch for your work and, once finished, open a pull request to the `develop` branch.
+If you have push access to this repo, you don't need to fork the repo, but can push your feature branch directly to this repo and you can then open an intra-repo PR from that branch to the `develop` branch.

 # Considerations when writing sniffs